 Tom is an active member of the Board of Directors of a number of companies ranging from health care to technology, from sanitary and wastewater to robotics.
-He is a Senior Advisor to Venture-Med - an angle invstement community.
-He is also continuing to advise and mentor startup companies and entrepreneurs in both healthcare, hit-tech and non-tech business.
+He is a Senior Advisor to Venture-Med - an angel invstement community.
+He also continunes to advise and mentor startup companies and entrepreneurs in both healthcare, hit-tech and non-tech business.
 He is always ready to expand his mentoring, consulting and board activities.

 With over 35 years in business, Tom is known as a perpetual problem solver, and continues to advise both start-up and established companies seeking experienced and integrated solutions.

 "Tom is one of those people you go to to find out the things you don't know.
 An avid reader and perpetual student, he has either read about it or experienced it.
 And if he hasn't, he can rapidly either get you the answer or direct you to where to go to find it."